 Quark, if you are unfamiliar with it, is very common in German baking and is a kind of cottage cheese but a little different from those kinds you may be more familiar with.

-How to make stollen
+How to make quark stollen

-Making stollen is much like making any other fruit cake or non-yeast bread.
+Making this stollen is much like making any other fruit cake or non-yeast bread.
 The only bit that's a little different is adding the marzipan and the final moulding part.

 Try some more traditional Christmas baking: